 File Sharing: File sharing is the practice of distributing or providing access to copyrighted materials illegally.
 The Quincy University network may not be used to distribute or download illegal copies of copyrighted works and intellectual property of others.
 Students who allegedly violate this policy will be held accountable through the Student Accountability Process with the potential for further civil and criminal liabilities based on the severity of the violation.

-COVID-19 Policies
+2021-2022 COVID-19 Policies

-Should you have any symptoms or concerns about COVID-19 please contact Dr. Tracy before attending class or coming on campus.
+Should you have any symptoms or concerns about COVID-19 please contact Dr. Christine Tracy, Vice President for Student Development, before attending class or coming on campus.

 COVID-19 and Off-Campus Activities